Twilytics/Analytics-Application/frontend/README.md

 8. Choose "Configuration" and then "Data Sources"
 9. Select PostgreSQL database and SSL Mode = require
 10. Ask repository creator for Host, Database, User, and Password
+11. Choose dashboard and click on import
+12. Import the dashboard from "frontend/app/twilytics_dashboard_importable.json"